Arch666Angel/mods/README.md

 Add 6 silos themed to fit with the compound ores introduced in Angel's Refining, able to store bulk amount of ores (256s lots).
 Also includes logistic versions!

 #### VIII.III.
 [Ore Silos](https://forums.factorio.com/viewtopic.php?p=396868#p396868)
-Add a high volume pressure tank to store a lot of fluid, usefull when playing with Angel's Petrochem.
+Add a high volume pressure tank to store a lot of fluid, useful when playing with Angel's Petrochem.

 #### VIII.IV.
 [Petrochem Train](https://forums.factorio.com/viewtopic.php?p=396870#p396870)
 Add a petrochem themed train with 1 type of locomotive and 2 types of fluid wagons, themed after the oil and gas tanks added in Angel's Petrochem.
 There are settings to enable multiple tiers of this train.

 #### VIII.V.
 [Smelting Train](https://forums.factorio.com/viewtopic.php?p=396871#p396871)
-Add a Metallurgy Smelting themed train with 2 types of locomotives (regular for the first locomotive and a tender for inbetween) and a high capacity cargo wagon (64 slots) for long distance traveling between your base and mining outposts!
+Add a Metallurgy Smelting themed train with 2 types of locomotives (regular for the first locomotive and a tender for in between) and a high capacity cargo wagon (64 slots) for long distance traveling between your base and mining outposts!
 There are settings to enable multiple tiers of this train.

 #### VIII.VI.
 [C.A.B.](https://forums.factorio.com/viewtopic.php?p=396874#p396874)
 Another type of crawler, the Crawler Autonomous Base.
 Deploy the C.A.B. and have a small mobile power unit so you can deploy buildings on the fly to temporary help you craft by hand!